sentclose/sentc-docs/docs/src/guide/user.md

 ::::

-## Authentification and JWT
+## Authentication and JWT

-After login the user received a json web token (jwt) to authenticate at the sentc api.
-This jwt is only valid for 5 min.
+After logging in, the user receives a JSON Web Token (JWT) to authenticate with the sentc API.
+This JWT is only valid for 5 minutes.
-But don't worry the sdk will refresh the jwt automatically when the users try to do a request with an invalid jwt.
+But don't worry, the SDK will automatically refresh the JWT when the user tries to make a request with an invalid JWT.

-For refreshing the jwt a refresh token is needed.
-This token is obtained by the login too.
+To refresh the JWT, a refresh token is needed.
+This token is obtained during the login process.

-There are 3 strategies to refresh a jwt.
+There are three strategies to refresh a JWT.
-However, this is only necessary if you must use http-only cookies for the browser.
+However, this is only necessary if you must use HTTP-only cookies for the browser.
-If you are using other implementations, go with the default.
+If you are using other implementations, stick with the default.

 See more at [own backend](/guide/backend-only/)

-## Register device
+## Register Device

 To register a new device, the user must be logged in on another device.
-The process has three parts: prepare the data on the new device, send the data to the logged in device and add the new device.
+The process has three parts: preparing the data on the new device, sending the data to the logged-in device, and adding the new device.

-On the new device do this to produce the input.
-The identifier and the password could be generated the way we showed at register user.
+To produce the input on the new device, follow these steps.
+The identifier and password could be generated the same way as during user registration.

 :::: tabs type:card